tamarin-pq3/tamarin-pq3/README.md

 Note that Tamarin can use RAM inefficiently.
 Tamarin stores the entire proof tree, but a proof only needs to access a path in the proof tree.
 Therefore, memory compression can help you check proofs on machines with much less physical memory than indicated.
-For example, some proofs were also constructed on a Macbook with 32 GB of RAM, where we observed 100 GB of virtual memory usage but only 5-10 GB of physical memory usage.
+For example, some proofs were constructed on a Macbook with 32 GB of RAM, where we observed 100 GB of virtual memory usage but only 5-10 GB of physical memory usage.

 | Script | Time | Memory |
 | ------ | ---- | ------ |